Close mobile menu

 Typically, students follow the Academic Calendar associated with the year they entered their major.
 BA/iBA and BSc/iBSc students enter their major upon admission.
 BEng students enter their major in their second year once their major has been officially declared.
 If you are unsure which Academic Calendar you are following, connect with an Academic Advisor.

-You may find program checklists, the degree progress report, and required advising curriculum updates helpful in understanding your degree requirements.
-A reminder that the DPR is meant to be a useful tool to assist students in understanding their degree requirements, but is not an official degree audit for graduation purposes.
+A reminder that the Degree Progress Report is meant to be a useful tool to assist students in understanding their degree requirements, but is not an official degree audit for graduation purposes.
+It may contain errors and does not check EECS course sections (relevant for Computer, Electrical, and Software Engineering students).

 Pre-Approved Course Substitutions